 The competent person behind today’s web design has a broad set of skills and a deep understanding of how best to get the production rolling and once the site is completed how to maintain your website.

-Web Design includes skill in UID (user Interface design), copy-writing, SEO (search engine optimization), graphic design, domain name selection, coding and more.
-If your designer does not have the expertise or skills needed they will know just who to call, to bring them aboard to create the complete website design team.
+Web Design includes skill in UID (user Interface design), copy-writing, SEO (search engine optimization), graphic design, domain name selection, and more.
+If your designer does not have the expertise or skills needed they will know just who to call to bring them aboard, to create the complete website design team.

 Web design is a bit like putting together a puzzle of many pieces.
 The team needs to take into account the many different types of computers and web browsers that will be used by your customers to access your new website.
 It’s important that everyone coming to your website has a rich and error free experience and that they find what they are looking for quickly.
 Seven seconds is all the time the user takes to decide if they want to stay on your website or leave for greener pastures.
 Your team needs to take both time and visual cues into account as they design your site.

-First and foremost you want the web page to encourage interactivity from the user.
+First and foremost you want the website to encourage interactivity from the user.
+Your website should entice users to view many pages before they decide if they want to call or visit.@ Organic Hat

 The main job of a website is to be a container of information about your business or nonprofit, presenting information that engages your users.
-No matter what your site contains you want the user to take action.
+No matter what your site contains you want the user to feel that their questions have been answered and then to take action and contact or visit you.

 Once your web designer and you have settled on the graphical look and feel of the site then all the heavy lifting in the backend can start to come together.
 Many things like color in web design outside of pictures resides in something called CSS or Cascading Style Sheets, this is a listing that tells browsers how to render fonts, margins, links, passing, paragraphs, colo and anything much more.
 The CSS sheet is separate from the structure markup and this makes it easier to tweak and faster to load.
 You can read more about CSS here: Understanding CSS & Tables in Web Design